JSaumat/finalprojectJoseSaumat/README.md

 ## Getting Started

-First clone the repository into your preferred IDE.
+First, clone the repository into your preferred IDE.
 Make sure to also create a virtual environment for the project if your IDE does not automatically create one for you.

 ### Dependencies